centrahq/api-documentation/pages/06.plugins/15.klaviyo/docs.md

 ### Language selected from

-- Delivery country
+- Delivery country - language will be matched based on customer's delivery country.
-- Site language
+- Site language - language selected by customer or matched by geo ip in webshop

 ### Use short product name